EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
+- Clarify is the API providing links to S3 or to data (for composites)

 *Acceptance criteria:*
 - Perfromance validation results for fetching different sizes of data batches in the defined SLA of timeliness, availablity and completeness

 *Consequences and decisions:*
 - The SLAs for RODEO needs to be defined following the QoS planned.
+- Prioritized data use (FEMDI is not supporting this at the moment)
+- can bypass this with direct links to S3 fro EUMETNET members

 ### U05 EUMETNET members are visualising OPERA products in the forecasting services